Non traditional actuarial careers

 On 19th October 2016, the Pakistan Society of Actuaries graciously invited me to speak on non traditional actuarial careers to an audience comprising largely of actuarial students.
 The objective was to give them a purview of all the non-actuarial things actuaries do (especially me).
 While senility, old age and the absence of an official record make it difficult to remember exactly what I said, here is what I think I did say in roughly 30 minutes with some additions and deletions.

 This is the first installment.
 The initial twenty minutes focused on standing out from the crowd and why does that matter for your actuarial future.
 There were nine more points on my list.
-They will follow in the weeks to come.
+They will follow in the weeks to come – see rationality is overrated and slower than the flash, bigger than a duck.

 There was a time when data, relationships and numerical methods were the sole domain of the quantitatively inclined.
 If you were good with numbers and spread sheet modeling you could name your price and your desk in the corner office because not everyone could do what you did.
 The tools to extract and play with data were neither common place nor well understood.
 The models hidden behind lore of black magic, wizardry and dark arts.